What is API management? Guide to API management tools and platforms

 Once upon a time APIs were coded manually, but today APIs are typically developed using API management software.
-API management is the process of creating and publishing APIs, enforcing their usage policies, controlling access, nurturing the developer community, collecting and analyzing usage statistics, and reporting on performance.
+API management is the process of creating and publishing APIs, enforcing their usage policies, controlling access, nurturing the developer community, collecting and analysing usage statistics, and reporting on performance.

 API management platform

 - Developer tools — This is the interface that developers use to define APIs, test and debug them, generate documentation, govern API usage through access and usage policies, and deploy APIs into production, staging, and quality assurance environments.
 Often these developer tools include a visual development environment that helps developers generate code quickly and lets multiple developers collaborate on a project.
 A robust API management platform also provides a developer portal to help educate and enable third-party developers.
-A developer portal might offer registration and onboarding capabilities that give developers access to resources, along with documentation, including examples showing how to work with the organization’s APIs.
+A developer portal might offer registration and onboarding capabilities that give developers access to resources, along with documentation, including examples showing how to work with the organisation’s APIs.
 It might also support a community where developers can ask questions of peers.

-- Reporting and analytics — Any organization running an API management platform needs to know how the platform is running.
+- Reporting and analytics — Any organisation running an API management platform needs to know how the platform is running.
 An API management tool should provide a dashboard to monitor and report on API usage and load, including statistics about overall hits, completed transactions, number of data objects returned, amount of compute time and other internal resources consumed, and volume of data transferred.
-With collected performance data, the platform may provide reports so that administrators can analyze historical data to show usage trends.
-Reporting data can also help the API provider optimize API performance.
+With collected performance data, the platform may provide reports so that administrators can analyse historical data to show usage trends.
+Reporting data can also help the API provider optimise API performance.
 The platform must also generate alerts if it encounters error conditions, such as load too high or hardware or network failure.
 The alerting function may send out alerts directly or pass them to a network management application.

 API management pricing

 Pricing for API management tools varies according to the scope of what they’re designed to accomplish.
-Some open source tools are free, while licenses for on-premises commercial tools can cost tens or hundreds of thousands of dollars.
+Some open source tools are free, while licences for on-premises commercial tools can cost tens or hundreds of thousands of dollars.
 The big commercial API management vendors generally don’t post pricing information on their websites.
 Pricing is often negotiated on a per-customer basis, depending on the customer’s needs and the features they plan to use.